Many ways to slice free energy

 $$\sum_s \log p(o) q(s) = \log p(o) \sum_s q(s) = \log p(o)$$

-Surprise measures how far from an expected observation the current observation is.
+Surprise, \(-\log p(o)\), measures how far from an expected observation the current observation is (or equivalently, how far from an expected mental state the current mental state is).
 For a fish it is surprising to be on land.
 The more probable the observation based on the generative model, the smaller the surprise.
-The probability of the observation is given by
+The probability of the observation is given by:

-This means that surprise is measured against the expected states, \(p(s)\).
+This means that surprise is a function of the expected mental states, \(p(s)\).
 If the current observation is likely for state \(s\) and that state is an expected state, then \(p(o)\) will also be high and the observation will be unsurprising.
-(We will later make the distinction between expected states and preferred states.
-As everybody intuitively knows, they are not always the same.)
+(We will in later posts discuss the distinction between expected mental states and desired mental states.
+As everybody knows, they are not always the same.
+At least not for humans.)

-Accuracy is high when the states implied by our observations are similar to the states predicted by \(q(s)\).
+Accuracy is high when the mental states implied by our observations are similar to the mental states predicted by \(q(s)\).

 The complexity – accuracy formulation is particularly interesting as it would give a mathematical explanation of the empirically firmly supported psychological phenomenon cognitive dissonance [5].
 There is a cognitive cost and discomfort associated with changing one’s beliefs, especially if these beliefs are considered as parts of one’s identity.
 Try for instance to talk somebody out of their religion or political sympathies by pointing at observations (or lack thereof).